 Co-operative education (or co-op) allows you to apply what you've learned in class and put it into practice within an actual work setting.
 Co-op is a great way for you to find out what you enjoy in a workplace and job position before you've even graduated.
 It's also an excellent way to fund your studies and network full-time positions.

-To graduate with a Bachelor of Computing and Financial Management (BCFM) degree, you will need to satisfy four requirements for co-op.
+To graduate with a Bachelor of Computing and Financial Management (BCFM) degree, you will need to satisfy three requirements for co-op.

 In CFM, you will automatically be put into a co-op sequence.
 Your co-op sequence outlines your scheduled study and co-op terms.
 It is designed to ensure that you can fit in your co-op requirements and limited-term courses.

 |F = Fall term (September - December); W = Winter term (January - April); S = Spring term (May - August);

 How co-op works

 The co-op program at UWaterloo will actively involve you in the co-op search process.
 The skills you'll learn from this experience will prepare you for your future full-time job opportunities - and give you an edge over the competition.

 Find out what you can expect in the co-op process.